 A significant concern with any childhood illness is the risk of dehydration from a fever, not the actual fever itself.
 Fever is body’s natural defense to burn out harmful pathogens.
 Please don’t suppress a fever with Tylenol!

-Babies who are sick should be allowed more time to nurse and mothers should avoid eating foods that could be irritants to the GI tract.
+Babies who are sick should be allowed more time to nurse and mothers should avoid eating foods that could be irritating to the GI tract.
 These include cabbage, broccoli, cauliflower, kale, collards as they can cause the buildup of gas.
 Also, try to avoid spicy foods and caffeine.

 Both nursing mamas and babies need to increase their intake of fluid during family illnesses.
-Mamas should load their body with immune boosting foods such as vitamin C and live probiotics (should be from a liquid source) so they can be passed along to your baby.
+Mamas should load their body with immune boosting foods such as vitamin C and living probiotics (should be from a liquid source like this) so they can be passed along to your baby.